PhilBoileau/scPCA/manuscript/paper.md

 to extract stable, interpretable, and uncontaminated signal from high-dimensional biological data.
-Such demonstrations included the re-analysis of several publicly available protein expression, microarray gene expression, and single-cell transcriptome sequencing datasets [@Boileau].
+Such demonstrations included the re-analysis of several publicly available protein expression, microarray gene expression, and single-cell transcriptome sequencing datasets.

 As the `scPCA` software package was specially designed for use in disentangling biological signal from technical noise in high-throughput sequencing data, a free and open-source software implementation has been made available via the Bioconductor Project [@gentleman2004bioconductor; @gentleman2006bioinformatics;
 @huber2015orchestrating] for the `R` language and environment for statistical computing [@R].
-The `scPCA` package implements both cPCA, previously unavailable in the `R` language, in two flavors: (1) the semi-automated version of @Abid2018 and (2) the automated version formulated by @Boileau.
+The `scPCA` package also implements cPCA, previously unavailable in the `R` language, in two flavors: (1) the semi-automated version of @Abid2018 and (2) the automated version formulated by @Boileau.
 In order to interface seamlessly with data structures common in computational biology, the `scPCA`